Amortized Simulation-Based Inference in Generalized Bayes via Neural Posterior Estimation: Experiments

 We evaluate $\beta$-amortized posterior inference by comparing samples from a single $\beta$-conditioned estimator $q_\phi(\theta\mid x,\beta)$ to reference samples from the corresponding power posterior $p_\beta(\theta\mid x)\propto \pi(\theta)p(x\mid\theta)^\beta$.

 Experiments are conducted on four standard SBI benchmarks~\citep{lueckmann2021benchmarking,lorenz1996predictability} (Gaussian Mixture, Two Moons, SLCP, and Lorenz--96), chosen to span increasing posterior complexity from low-dimensional multimodality to chaotic dynamics.
 We report sample-based two-sample discrepancies (MMD~\citep{gretton2012kernel} and C2ST~\citep{friedman2004multivariate,lopez2016revisiting}) as functions of $\beta$, and study the effect of simulation budget (10k vs.\ 100k) to quantify both temperature-robustness and data-efficiency.
-We further compare Route~A (score-assisted tempered-pair synthesis) and Route~B (SNIS-weighted NPE reweighting) to evaluate approximation fidelity under different amortization budgets and design choices.
+We further compare Route~A (score-assisted tempered-pair synthesis) and Route~B (SNIS-weighted NPE reweighting) to evaluate approximation fidelity across amortization budgets and design choices.

+\paragraph{Evaluation protocol.} For each benchmark, a posterior evaluation is conditioned on a single held-out observation $x_{\mathrm{obs}}$; a task refers to one such observation together with its reference power posterior.
+The curves in Figure~\ref{fig:gm-tw} are averaged over held-out tasks rather than being produced from a single favorable observation.
+The symbol $n$ in the figure denotes the simulation budget, i.e., the number of simulator-generated training pairs used to fit the amortized estimator, not the number of datapoints inside an observation.
+Although $q_\phi(\theta\mid x,\beta)$ treats $\beta$ as an input, we report results on a finite evaluation grid of $\beta$ values so that amortized samples can be compared directly with reference samplers at the same temperatures.
 Full benchmark definitions, reference samplers, hyperparameters, and evaluation details are provided in Appendix~\ref{app:benchmarks} and Appendix~\ref{app:true-posterior}.